SELGroup/SIHTC/README.md

-# SISHTC
+# SIHTC
-The code for SISHTC
+The code for SIHTC